savinkumarn/teleBot/README.md

 # teleBot
-This is pilot project to understand the capabilities of telegram bot
+This is a telegram bot used to multiple fucntionalities.

-Getting Started
-NA
+Currently Available :
+1. Crypto Currency stats and conversion

 Prerequisites
 Python 3+
+pip
+requests

 Deployment
-Yet to be deployed
+Heroku Server as worker.

 Authors
 Savin Kumar N